ctrl-z-9000-times/homepage/database_design.md

 ### Entities

+ * Any user may create and destroy entities at any time.
+ * Any user may access the component data at any time.

 #### Entity Handles

- * Users may Create and Destroy Entities at any time.
- * End users must use EntityHandles, which are special code objects that the database uses to represent a specific entity.
+EntityHandles are special code objects that the database uses to represent a specific entity.
-    + When the user creates an entity they get an EntityHandle in return.
+ * When the end user creates an entity they get an EntityHandle in return.
-    + EntityHandles can destroy their entity.
+ * EntityHandles can destroy their entity.
-    + EntityHandles can access data associated with their entity.
+ * EntityHandles can access data associated with their entity.
-    + EntityHandles are persistent.
+ * EntityHandles are persistent.
 They are valid until the user destroys either the underlying entity or the handle.

-#### Pointers
- * A pointer is the memory address of an Entity.
- * Pointers are for the programmers API.
-Programmers can use pointers, end users may **not** use pointers.
-End users must use the EntityHandle instead.
+ * EntityHandles should be easy to use.
+For this API: it is acceptable to trade off poor computer performance for a more polished end-user experience.

+#### Entity Storage and Movement
  * Entities are stored in contiguous zero-indexed arrays, where each array contains all entities of their archetype.
- * Pointers are represented as indexes into the entity arrays.
-This is important for using a structure-of-arrays memory layout.
-It also allows pointers to be represented in 32 bits instead of 64 bits.
  * Holes are not allowed in the entity arrays.
 Therefore when the user deletes an entity from the middle of the list of entities, then a different entity is moved to fill in the hole and all pointers to the moved entity are updated to point to the new address.
-   + Moving the memory locations of entities is possible because the database knows the memory location of every pointer.
+   + This is possible because the database knows the memory location of every pointer and every EntityHandle.
    + This operation can be done efficiently if all entities are destroyed in batches, as opposed to one at a time.
 The algorithm to move entities reads and writes every pointer in the database exactly once, and can move any